To Go Up

 intransitive verb, godan verb

-Since this word has okurigana (hiragana attached to the kanji) you can guess that it uses the kun'yomi reading, which also happens to be a reading you didn't learn when you learned the kanji.
-Let's use a mnemonic for the kun'yomi reading now, though.
-You have to remember at least the part to read it.
+Since this word has okurigana (hiragana attached to the kanji) you can guess that it uses the kun'yomi reading.
+You haven't learned that reading yet, so let's use a mnemonic for it now.
+You have to remember at least the あ part.

 to go up all at once